Holborn and Covent Garden

 Holborn and Covent Garden is an electoral ward in the south of the London Borough of Camden, in the United Kingdom.
 The ward was first used in the 2002 elections.
 It returns three councillors to Camden London Borough Council.
 The ward covers some parts of Covent Garden and Holborn in Central London.
 The boundary of the ward was revised in 2022, which removed some streets north of New Oxford Street and transferred them to Bloomsbury.
-The ward has only returned councillors standing as Labour Party candidates.
+At the first six general borough elections the ward returned Labour Party candidates.
+The election in 2026 was won for the first time by three Green Party candidates.